-In his UN speech, he said: “[T]he Earth never forgives.
-Protect our sister Earth, our Mother Earth, so that she does not respond with destruction.”
-(L’Osservatore, Nov.
-28, 2014, 16) This is a Pagan/New Age concept of earth as a living goddess.
+In his speech at the United Nations, he said: “[T]he Earth never forgives.
+Protect our sister Earth, our Mother Earth, so that she does not respond with destruction” (L’Osservatore, Nov.
+28, 2014, 16).
+This is rooted in a Pagan/New Age concept of earth as a living goddess.

 9. Expectedly, Francis demeans Jesus and exalts the Catholic Mary: